 In short, the data we’ve analyzed strongly supports the concept of analyzing the top 500 keywords as a generally accepted approach to understanding general visitor intent across all keywords to a site.
 In principle, it would be preferable to study all keywords to a site, but this can literally be hundreds of thousands of keywords, which makes it virtually impossible.

 Given the results from this study, we strongly recommend that organizations develop a library of keywords and categories which can be used on a regular basis to understand visitor intent through the top 500 keywords; not less and not more.
-However, for content development and in-depth analysis, we strongly recommend considering the long tail.Technology, Blog, News, Web Analytics and tagged keyword research.
+However, for content development and in-depth analysis, we strongly recommend considering the long tail.Technology, News and tagged keyword research.
 Bookmark the permalink.